James-VT/MS3_Halo_Pizza/README.md

     * This video helped a lot with some of the form elements, in particular the creation of new fields for adding and removing ingredients.

 * Border styling
     * Much of the code for border-style and card-style was taken from https://codepen.io/piccalilli/pen/MPLzay.
-I've marked in the code where it was originally placed, but bits of it have been spliced and cannibalised for use elsewhere in the stylesheet.
+I've marked in the code where it was originally placed, but bits of it have been spliced and cannibalised for use elsewhere in the stylesheet so I include it here as a catch-all.

+* Delete user
+    * Although created for SQL, the video https://www.youtube.com/watch?v=w_VHabMAM1c was good at understanding what was required when deleting a user.

 ---